 Use the Tab and Up, Down arrow keys to select menu items.

-This course examines the role of stratetgic communication in society as an economic and political force.
-Strategic communication attempts to persuade and argue for a particular position that one is advocating for - whether that be on behalf of a business, a govermental policy, or a social cause.
+This course examines the role of strategic communication in society as an economic and political force.
+Strategic communication attempts to persuade and argue for a particular position that one is advocating for - whether that be on behalf of a business, a governmental policy, or a social cause.
 Obvious examples from within media are public relations and advertising, however, this course will examine how sponsored messaging has affected social institutions, from education to politics to media to health to philanthropy.
 The second half of the course is focused on building the skills necessary to create effective strategic messages.
 This course has on-campus and distance options, and requires active participation.